top of page

 I have always been interested in questioning “what is life all about?”
 Zen has been a welcoming home to the great questions of “life and death.”
 How do I live a life of meaning?
 How can I be helpful in this world?
 What am I doing here anyway!!!?

 A spiritual practice is more than studying a wisdom tradition, it is a daily practice.
-For Zen it is Zazen, sitting meditation with no goal, just sitting quietly and observing what happens... something I do everyday.
-But it is not just sitting on the cushion or the chair in my case.
+For Zen it is Zazen, sitting meditation with no goal, just sitting quietly and observing what happens.
+But it is not just sitting on the cushion or the chair in my case... everything is practice!!!

 Zen philosophy and Zen aesthetics hold a unique position in the history of world culture.
-I found my practicing shodo and sumi-e and also Ikebana (flower arranging) are a way to discover a release from certain attachments, in particular, a materialistic approach to life.
+I found my practicing shodo (calligraphy) and sumi-e (Japanese ink painting) and also Ikebana (flower arranging) are a way to discover a release from certain attachments, in particular, a materialistic approach to life.
 The Zen arts reveal the dynamic process of the Zen tradition.

 There is a great beauty and charm in the Zen brush and many monks and nuns and priests

-of Japanese Zen have found it was also a way to deepen their spiritual practice.
+of Japanese Zen have found it was a "way" to deepen their spiritual practice.
 If you include

-cooking and landscape gardening you find a complete discipline to engage the awakened mind.
+cooking and landscape gardening you find a complete discipline to engage the awakened mind in every activity of your day.

 Thank you for visiting my “Floating World Studio.”
 I am happy to share my art and practice with you.